daniel-yj-yang/programming_language/Clojure/lein/README.md

 Usage:

-1. "new" - Generate project scaffolding based on a template.
+1. "new" - Generate project scaffolding based on a <a href="https://clj-templates.com/">template</a>.
 ```
 lein new app clojure-app
 ```